shmcminn/au-datajour-fall25/assignments/assignment1.md

 1. Create a repository called *datajournalism-fall2025*.
 You will submit all your assignments there.
 Add your account name to this [Google sheet](https://docs.google.com/forms/d/e/1FAIpQLScIAfWHr8d6qS3heYwbPkHwZcyKzVT-ztaowKgXuS4Ty9UjUA/viewform) so I know where to find your homework.
 2. Create a new file called assignment1.md
 3. Choose a [data-driven investigation from this list](https://docs.google.com/spreadsheets/d/1fBslhcz5EjNt4paGkQfCkYgcL69FaarU00B-OskKVQ8/edit?usp=sharing) and critiqiue it [following this template](../critique_template.md).
-	* Include a hyperlink (written as `[link text](http://www.linkurl.com)`) to the original story.
+	* Include a hyperlink (written as `[link text](http://www.linkurl.com)`) to the original stor
 1. Write a short pitch, as you would in a note to an editor, for a story idea that could work for the class final project.
-This is NOT locking you in to this idea - this is just to get you thinking about ideas now.
+This is NOT locking you in to this idea - this is just to get you thinking about ideas now and so we have a starting point to discuss.
 The pitch should (at least) cover:
 	* What interesting question you want to answer
 	* What data may be available (or how you could collect your own dataset) to help you answer it
 	* Why this story is timely now
 	* What types of people you could talk to for sources
 	* Anything else important to know

-1. Include at least one of the following features in either your critique or story pitch, to show you know how to use markdown:
+Include at least one of the following features in either your critique or story pitch, to show you know how to use markdown:
    * A heading
    * A bulleted list
    * An ordered list
    * A table

-1. Commit this assignment in your datajournalism-fall2025 repository.
-1. Preview the file to make sure your markdown rendered as expected, and fix any errors.
+Commit this assignment in your datajournalism-fall2025 repository.
+Preview the file to make sure your markdown rendered as expected, and fix any errors.

-1. Subscribe to The Department of Data and read articles as they're published.
+Subscribe to The Department of Data and read articles as they're published.
 We will discuss them in class.

-1. Download the required software on the syllabus.
+Download the required software on the syllabus.
 You will need Tabula for class 2.

 ## Reminder